By Bob Busch

 While Kowalski marvels at the beauty of the earth brimming with life below, Stone has turned her back to it.
 Her spirit died the day her young daughter died in a tragic accident, and she’s since buried herself in her work.
 Disasters ensue, and all but the two perish.
 And then Kowalski gives the supreme sacrifice so Stone might live.
 Stone is now alone and struggles to survive against insurmountable odds.

 To me, “Gravity” is a movie masterpiece, both as a space story and as a spiritual metaphor for the Christ story.
 Kowalski represents Christ.
 Stone represents us, humanity.
 The voice from the Houston ground crew represents the voice of God.
-Contact is lost when disaster strikes, and the astronauts’ pleas to “Houston from the blind” represent humanity’s pleas to an unseen and unheard God.
+Contact appears lost when disaster strikes, and the astronauts’ pleas to “Houston from the blind” represent humanity’s pleas to an unseen and unheard God.

 Kowalski’s sacrifice in the untethering scene represents Christ’s sacrifice on the cross.
 Stone exclaims humanity’s cry: “But I had you!”